usr25/Sudoku/README.md

 O(_n_ ^_m_) algorithm, where _n_ is the number of empty tiles and _m_ the possible values (In this case, [1, 9]).
 Sudokus are an NP-Complete problem.

 ### Use
-_Requires go, rustc, gcc, python2/3, and Cython.
+_Requires go, rustc, gcc, python2/3, Cython and ghc.
 Other compilers may yield different results_

 Place the files in a directory "dir"